csgillespie/efficientR/main.md

                method1(n), method2(n), method3(n))
 ```

 The table below shows the timing in seconds on my machine for these three methods for a selection of values of `n`.
 The relationships for varying `n` are all roughly linear on a log-log scale, but the timings between methods are drastically different.
 Notice that the timings are no longer trivial.
-When $n=10^7$, method $1$ takes around an hour whilst method $2$ takes $2$ seconds and method $3$ is almost instantaneous.
-Rememberthe golden rule; access the underlying C/Fortran code as quickly as possible.
+When $n=10^7$, Method 1 takes around an hour whilst Method 2 takes $2$ seconds and Method 3 is almost instantaneous.
+Remember the golden rule; access the underlying C/Fortran code as quickly as possible.

 $n$ | Method 1 | Method 2 | Method 3
 ----|----------|----------|---------